 The gravity of these crashes is often met with a confusing process of insurance claims and liability questions that can quickly become an incredible burden to navigate alone.

 Recovering Damages for Truck Wreck Injuries in The Woodlands

 The weight and speed of tractor-trailers at the time of impact can dictate the severity of a claimant’s personal injuries.
 Large truck crashes may cause conditions necessitating lifetime medical support and care.
 Some of these life-altering injuries may include:

 - Facial or bodily disfigurement

 - Third-degree burns

 The correlation between truck accidents and life-altering disabilities is why Texas insurance regulators require large trucks to carry between $750,000 and $5,000,000 in liability insurance.
-The minimum insurance requirements depend on the vehicle’s weight and cargo, and an attorney could help claimants navigate high-value truck insurance liability claims.
+The minimum insurance requirements depend on the vehicle’s weight and cargo, and a Woodlands truck accident attorney could help claimants navigate high-value truck insurance liability claims.

 Those injured due to truck driver negligence may be eligible to recover financial compensation from the trucker, the truck owners, and the driver’s employers.
 This compensation may include recovery for past and future medical bills, lost income, home health aides, in-patient hospital care, counseling, rehabilitation, pain and suffering, mental anguish, and loss of hobbies and activities.
 Additionally, trucking companies must pay injured parties exemplary damages as defined by Texas Civil Practice and Remedies Code §41.001 if a truck accident lawyer in The Woodlands discovers a systematic federal trucking safety violation was the cause of the accident.